 Dolphin cruise.
 Indian ocean around Maldives is home to hundreds of dolphins and the local spinner dolphins are always keen for an awesome show of aerial acrobatics!
 But it’s not 100% guaranteed to see them it’s still a fun day cruising around the islands and perfect for those who don’t wang to get wet.

 Resort day visit.
-It’s possible to arrange day trip to Cinnamon Dhonveli, Paradise Island or Adaaran Hudhuranfushi with lunch and drinks.
+It’s possible to arrange a day trip to Cinnamon Dhonveli, Paradise Island, or Adaaran Hudhuranfushi with lunch and drinks.

 Sandbank trip.
 A unique opportunity to stay on a small piece of land in the middle of nowhere!